INTERVIEW-Soccer-High-flying Atletico inspired by terror victim

 "A silence like the grave and then hugs and congratulations.
 They went away amazed."

-After leaving the hotel and heading across town to Bilbao's stadium, where Barcelona lost 1-0 and Real Madrid could only manage a 1-1 draw this season, Atletico fell behind in the sixth minute but hit back through top scorer Diego Costa in the 22nd.
+After leaving the hotel and heading across town to Bilbao's stadium, where Barcelona lost 1-0 and Real Madrid could only manage a 1-1 draw, Atletico fell behind in the sixth minute but hit back through top scorer Diego Costa in the 22nd.

-Midfielder Koke struck the winner 10 minutes into the second half and Atletico have won their subsequent three matches, putting them in a strong position to claim their first La Liga title since 1996 when a team featuring Simeone in midfield won a domestic league and Cup double.
+Midfielder Koke struck the winner 10 minutes into the second half and Atletico went on to claim their first La Liga title since 1996 when a team featuring Simeone in midfield won a domestic league and Cup double.

+They are also through to Saturday's Champions League final against Real in Lisbon, when they can secure their debut continental crown and deny Real a record-extending 10th.

-"The match was very emotional, one of the best of the season," Villa said.
+"The match (at Bilbao) was very emotional, one of the best of the season," Villa said.

 "They were unbeatable!
 It is very motivating although of course the merit is all for Simeone and his players."

-Few would have given Atletico the remotest chance of challenging wealthy Real and Barca for the La Liga title this season but Simeone has turned his unfancied squad into genuine contenders in Spain and Europe.
+Few would have given Atletico the remotest chance of challenging wealthy Real and Barca for the La Liga title but Simeone has transformed his unfancied squad into genuine contenders in Spain and Europe.

 He told reporters recently he had asked Villa to speak to the players and coaching staff because her values were very similar to his own.